input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 software update and then perform a hard fork as described in research section; soft forks (or software updates) are fully implemented.

-## Fields Updatable with a Softfork
+## Fields Updatable with a Soft fork

 An
 [`UpdateProposal`](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Core/Types.hs#L97-L108) contains